Loire Valley Facts

 - This hauntingly beautiful location places the stunning wonder in the central region of the country of France.
 The picturesque valley also stands out due to more than just that beauty, though.
 It also remains famous for an important anthropological fact.

 - That holds true because the wonder has been inhabited since at least the Middle Paleolithic period.
 It also remains quite popular for its abundance of vineyards, fruit orchards, and vegetable fields.
 These actually line much of the length of the river.

 - The magnificent Loire Valley also remains known by other, less official names, though.
 That’s because many people often refer to it by such attention-grabbing titles as the Cradle of the French, and the Garden of France, along with a few others.

 - Doubtless consequently, its long-standing role of importance in the region earned it a significant honor.
 In 2000, UNESCO added this marvel of geology to its listings as a World Heritage Site.
 It’s also understandably a leading tourism site in the region.

 Loire Valley Geography and Climate

-The climate stays comparatively mild throughout most of the year.
-In addition to the agricultural areas, numerous forests remain present.
-Indeed, the river flowing through the Loire Valley roughly forms a demarcation line between the northern and southern climates.
-The temperature in the summer sometimes becomes rather high.
+As a result of these myriad factors, the region within it remains comparatively mild throughout most of the year.
+In addition to the agricultural areas, numerous forests are also present.
+Indeed, the river flowing through the Loire Valley creates a unique boundary.

+That roughly forms a demarcation line between the northern and southern climates.
+Unfortunately, the temperature in the summer sometimes becomes uncomfortably high.
 However, cool breezes from the Atlantic Ocean often moderate these conditions.

 Loire Valley Historical Importance

+As a result of its extensive natural appeal to so many, the feature now holds a unique status in the minds of those who appreciate the wonders of Nature.
 The valley’s great natural beauty still ranks it in the minds of many as one of the most beautiful valleys on earth.